 Now that we're almost a year into the Covid-19 Pandemic, there are more and more options and variations of face masks on the market.
 In order to help with some of the communication difficulty that arises with solid face masks, it may be worth it to ask close friends, coworkers, or family members to pick one up so that it's easier to see their lips when they're talking.
 This is an easy and cheap way to improve your communication right off the bat.

 Our corded models are designed to keep your hearing aid from getting lost.
-And in this case, it will help keep your hearing aid attached to your body if they fall out of your ear when removing your face mask.
-If you don't already know about Ear Gear, it's a spandex sleeve that slides over your hearing instrument, protecting it from moisture and dirt, and minimizing wind noise.
+When removing your face mask, it will help keep your hearing aids attached to your body if they fall out of your ear.
+If you don't already know about Ear Gear, it's a spandex sleeve that slides over your hearing instrument, minimizing wind noise and protecting it from moisture and dirt.
 The corded version attaches to your shirt to prevent the hearing instrument from falling too far if it does come loose.
 Ear Gear comes in many different models and fits just about any size hearing instrument or implant, and it's the perfect solution to alleviate the fears you may have of losing your hearing instrument.

 From all of us at Ear Gear, we hope you and your families are staying safe and healthy during this time.